chrsdietz/Documentation/_guides/custom-actions.markdown

 # What are custom actions?

-Custom actions provide a way to pass predefined metadata to your app that is triggered a users voice response.
-The metadata is passed back at the end of the XAPP playback.
-When building the XAPP, a phrase is selected and the metadata is then added for that phrase.
+Custom actions enable host app functionality to be executed via voice.
+A custom action is defined by a phrase and corresponding metadata.
+If the predefined phrase is recognized, the metadata is passed back at the end of the XAPP playback.
+It can then be parsed and handled accordingly.

 ## Example Usage

-Custom actions enable host app functionality to be executed via voice.
 Most functions of a host app can be executed through custom actions.
 Some examples include but are not limited to the following:

 #### Play Content
 <blockquote>